 Bookies ditched pen, paper, and rotary phones a long time ago.
 Some still use excel sheets to run their online sportsbooks, though.
-Check out how the pay per head industry can help you move into the 21st century.
+Check out how the pay per head industry can help you move into the 21st century in our how does pay per head work guide.
 By doing so, you not only save time and energy, but you can also make more money.

 Sportsbooks used to be the Vegas casino’s ugly stepchild.
 If you ever visited a Sin City sportsbook in the 1980s or 1990s, you know what we mean.

 Back then, sports bettors were nothing like slot machines or casino table players.
 Per legend, betting on sports and horses started back in 1795 when a man with a single name, Ogden, offered to book bets on equine races at Newmarket in England.

 Ogden began a profession that spilled into every corner of the world.
 We call people who provide betting services bookies because they “book” bets.

 In the past, sports bettors called up bookies and asked to place money on such and such team to cover a specific point spread.
 For example, if you were of age in 1967 and you bought into the hype surrounding the first Super Bowl between the Kansas City Chiefs and Green Bay Packers, you’d ask your friend if he knew of a bookie.
 Then, you’d call your friend’s bookie and say something like, “I want to put $20 onto Bart Starr and the Packers to cover against the Chiefs.”

 From the first bet Ogden booked in 1795 to Super Bowl I in 1967 to about 1996, the process didn’t change.
 Players who wanted to bet on sports called their local bookie and asked to put money on a game.